Out-Law Guide 10 min. read

 Where further information is needed in order to trace the flow of funds from the company to other entities and individuals and identify unknown wrongdoers, the victim may apply for orders known as 'Norwich Pharmacal' orders either before or during a damages claim.
 These are disclosure orders requiring an innocent third party mixed up in the fraud, such as a bank holding the alleged fraudster's bank accounts, to disclose certain documents or information.
 These orders can again be obtained without notice to the alleged fraudster and are powerful investigatory tools.

 In extreme cases, it may be necessary to seek a search and seize order.
 This type of order is usually only sought if it can be demonstrated that, without it, there is a real risk any evidence in the hands of the fraudsters will be destroyed.
-Such an order will allow the civil fraud solicitor and his or her team, normally including IT experts, to enter the fraudsters' properties and search for, copy and remove all items covered by the order.
-This will take place in the presence of a court appointed independent 'supervising solicitor'.
+Such an order will allow the civil fraud solicitor and their team, normally including IT experts, to enter the fraudsters' properties and search for, copy and remove all items covered by the order.
+This will take place in the presence of a court-appointed independent 'supervising solicitor'.
 The supervising solicitor is a neutral party who ensures the order is executed correctly and does not prejudice the fraudsters' rights.
 As with a freezing order, a return date will then be listed to allow the fraudster to make any representations.

-An application for a freezing order or search and seize order will also require the filing and serving of the Claim Form and Particulars of Claim.
+An application for a freezing order or search and seize order will also require the filing and serving of the claim form and particulars of claim.
 At this point, civil proceedings against the fraudster begin, which can be a lengthy process.
 It is important, therefore, following the investigation and before obtaining any interim orders, to consider the value of the fraud, whether the wrongdoers are good for the money, where the wrongdoers assets are located, how difficult it will be to enforce a judgment and how the proceedings will be funded.

 Issuing proceedings and trial